hectorm/demergi/README.md

 A proxy server that helps to bypass the DPI systems implemented by various ISPs.

 Proxy:
-  -A, --addr STR, $DEMERGI_ADDR
+  -A, --addrs STR, $DEMERGI_ADDRS
-  The address to bind the server to ("::" by default).
+  The address list separated by commas or spaces to bind the server to ("[::]:8080" by default).

-  -P, --port NUM, $DEMERGI_PORT
-  The port to bind the server to (8080 by default).

-  -H, --host-list STR, $DEMERGI_HOST_LIST
+  -H, --hosts STR, $DEMERGI_HOSTS
   The host list separated by commas or spaces to apply the evasion techniques, will be applied to all hosts if unspecified (unspecified by default).